Do It Yourself

 UM-Dearborn calendar of events – Anyone with a UM-Dearborn uniquename and password is able to post events on the UM-Dearborn calendar.
 If you are interested in posting an event to the calendar and need assistance visit Campus Calendar Event Documentation for a step-by-step guideline.
 Events that have a large campus impact are posted on the Campus Events section on the UM-Dearborn Gateway.

-External Event calendars – Local event calendars require a 10-day lead-time to post information about an event.
+External Event calendars – Local event calendars require a 14-day lead-time to post information about an event.
 A list of local event calendars is available.
 In most cases individual departments will be expected to utilize this list to get coverage of an event.
 This will include emailing information to list contacts about an event and/or posting on website event forms.
 Additional media outlets may be relevant to your event, please send them information as appropriate.
-Persons interested in receiving this list, please contact firstname.lastname@example.org.
-Media outlets on the list include:
+Persons interested in receiving this list, please contact email@example.com.

-Reporter – The campus’s official faculty/staff e-newsletter is published twice a week during the academic year and once per month in the summer.
+Reporter – The campus’s official faculty/staff e-newsletter is published weekly during the academic year.
 It is distributed via email to all UM-Dearborn faculty and staff as well as a group of retired faculty and staff members and selected community members and media contacts.
-Submissions are required ten days before production and can be sent to email@example.com, please include Reporter in the subject line.
+Submissions are required ten days before production and can be sent to firstname.lastname@example.org, please include Reporter in the subject line.
 Submit news in a paragraph format and be sure to include the Who, What, When, Where, Why; also, please identify what makes this news significant and/or unique and be sure to include a contact person.

 Alumni emails/e-newsletter – Email is the primary way that UM-Dearborn communicates with many alumni.
 The alumni e-newsletter was developed in an effort to streamline communication and make sure that alumni aren’t getting multiple messages from the University.
 The alumni e-newsletter is distributed on the second Wednesday of every month to more than 20,000 UM-Dearborn alumni.
 Submissions must be of potential interest to UM-Dearborn alumni to be included.
 Submissions are required ten days before publication and can be sent to firstname.lastname@example.org, please include Alumni e-newsletter in the subject line.
 Submit news in a paragraph format and be sure to include the Who, What, When, Where and Why.
 Please identify what makes this news significant and/or unique.
 Also be sure to include a contact person.